-Foraging for Function is a collection of objects that reflect on the naturally occurring symbiosis of trees and fungi.
-The objects are made from wood and mycelium, with the remaining sawdust from our woodworking process being used as substrate (food for fungi) to grow the mycelium.
-By doing so, we try to imitate the flux occurring in nature - everything goes to use, there is no waste!
+Foraging for Function is a collection of objects that invite to reflect on the naturally occurring symbiosis of trees and fungi.
+The objects are made from wood and mycelium, with the remaining sawdust from our woodworking process being used as substrate – food for fungi – to grow the mycelium.
+By doing so, we try to imitate the flux occurring in nature – everything goes to use, there is no waste!

-The works were shown as part of the Climate & Art – Alternative Approaches exhibition at Chappe, a new art museum in Tammisaari, South West Finland.
+The works were shown at Chappe museum’s inaugural exhibition Climate & Art – Alternative Approaches in Tammisaari, Finland.

 Photo: Ahmed Alalousi